The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 If $v$ is the root, then let $T'$ be the tree with $v$ as a root in which the right subtree of $v$ is equal to the right subtree of $T$ and the left subtree of $v$ is a single edge.
 Let $T''$ be the tree with $v$ as a root in which the left subtree of $v$ is equal to the left subtree of $T$ and the right subtree of $v$ is a single edge.
 This decomposition is pictured in Figure \ref{fig:tfp1}.

-If $v$ is not the root, then $v$ is adjacent to two interior vertices and a leaf.
+If $v$ is not the root, then $v$ is adjacent to two internal nodes and a leaf in $T$.
 Let $T'$ be the tree consisting of all non-descendants of $v$ (including $v$ itself) with a cherry added below $v$.
 Let $T''$ be the tree consisting of $v$ and all of its descendants.
 This decomposition is pictured in Figure \ref{fig:tfp2}.

+In either case, notice that $[\P]$ is the top-vector of a path system in $T$ if and only if the restrictions of $[\P]$, $[\P']$ and $[\P'']$ to $T'$ and $T''$ respectively are top-vectors of path systems in $T'$ and $T''$ that agree on $v$.
+The following lemma makes this observation precise.